mrvollger/SDA/README.md

 ```
 ./scripts/count_collapse.py --coverage 25 sda_out/coverage/*collapses.*.bed
 ```
-### Note on HiFi reads ###
-While SDA does now have presets for assembling with HiFi data it has not been extensively optimized for HiFi.
-I recommend using HiCanu (doi:10.1101/2020.03.14.992248) for assembling highly identical duplicates with high accuracy long reads.

 ### Please Cite ###
 Vollger, M. R. et al. Long-read sequence and assembly of segmental duplications.
 Nature Methods (2018). doi:10.1038/s41592-018-0236-3